 This verse explains and removes the possible doubt that may creep up due to the share of men being twice that of women as described in the verses of inheritance.
 This is done by the present verse when it declares that all financial responsibilities rest with men.
 As for women, all her financial responsibilities before her marriage rest with her father, and after marriage, these pass on to the husband.
 If a woman contributes in the daily expenses of the house, this is considered as charity for her and a highly esteemed deed in Islam, but it’s not an obligation, her husband should really appreciate her doing this.
 Islam also imposed a dowry on men that should be paid to their wives upon marriage, and the responsibility of preparing a house, buying its furniture and needs are all the responsibility of the man.
 With this in view, giving a twofold share to a man is not really too much, for it zooms back to women after all and raises her to the rank of an honored queen whose requests are orders to her caretaker.

-Islam has dignified women and treated them all like queens by laying their responsibility upon their men and emphasizing the principal that a woman, in terms of her tender creation and nature, should not be subjected to go out, work and earn her own livelihood.
+Islam has dignified all women and elevated their status to that of queens by laying their responsibility upon their men and emphasizing the principal that a woman, in terms of her tender creation and nature, should not be subjected to go out, work and earn her own livelihood.
 The attributes of her gender are hardly conducive to her running around offices and markets, doing jobs and laborious work to earn a livelihood unless there is a certain urge behind that.
 So, to keep her safe from roughing it out like men, Allah Almighty has placed her responsibility on men.
 Think of the women’s creation, Laying down the burden of being the ones who conceive the children and mainly the one who is responsible for their feeding, upbringing and education, while also being responsible for managing the house and fulfilling the family members’ home needs, all this comes in conflict with the idea of her sweating it out in the work places in the name of income, career or liberation.
 Any person with the least sense of mercy should understand that.
 Most men cannot handle the burdens of responsibilities laid down upon women by creation.

 Keeping this in view, it is totally unjust to deduce that the status of women has been reduced by making them dependent on men in the matter of her expenses.
 There is no value judgment being made here.
 This is no more than a functional distribution of duties based on the nature of each gender according to creation.
 This is no more than a brief explanation that the precedence of men does not lower the status of women, nor does this hold any special gain for them.
 On the contrary whatever gain there is, it reverts back to women after all.